michaelklishin/pantomime/README.md

 ## Development

 Pantomime uses [Leiningen 2](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md).
-Make sure you have it installed and then run tests against Clojure 1.3.0 and 1.4.0[-beta5] using
+Make sure you have it installed and then run tests against all supported Clojure versions using

     lein2 all test